mayank05942/Jeopardy--NLP/README.md

 <b> Problemn Statement:</b>

-Build a model to predict the value of the question in the TV game show  “Jeopardy!”. oData can be downloaded from this
+<pre> Build a model to predict the value of the question in the TV game show  “Jeopardy!”.
+oData can be downloaded from this
 link: https://www.kaggle.com/tunguz/200000-jeopardy-questions
 oData description